 After our tour, we were off to Heritage Hall in downtown Marion (roughly half a mile away).

 Heritage Hall used to be the local Post Office.
 Today, it technically holds three museums: the Wyandot Popcorn Museum, the Marion County History Museum, and in the basement, a Warren G. Harding museum (among some other truly bizarre things).
-I will discuss those other things in my next post, but today I want to focus on the Harding area.
+I will discuss some of those other things in my next post, but today I want to focus on the Harding area.

 The Harding room is truly your typical ephemera collection.
 Paintings, pictures, newspaper clippings, and some of Harding’s personal possessions.
 One of my favorite pieces is Harding’s desk from the time when he owned the local newspaper.